CCSmikel/CCSmikel/README.md

 <h1 align="center">Hi 👋, I'm John Michael Luy</h1>
 <h3 align="center"> A 4th-year Information Technology student at New Era University, Quezon City, Philippines

-- 💬 About me **I am a motivated and hardworking person who doesn't back down from a task.
+- 💬 My Strength is I am a motivated and hardworking person who doesn't back down from a task.
 I love learning, and I have the skills to complete the assignment.**

 - 🔭 I’m currently working on **Municipality of Rodriguez IT Department**